(If you like this blog, please share it. Thanks!)

 - Don’t compare your work to others.
 Everyone produces different material at different levels.
 Comparisons will only cause jealousy, making it harder to accept criticism.

 In my short time here, I’ve learned that human differences and fresh mindsets can serve as a company’s biggest asset.
 The transition from college to career is more of a hike than a walk in the park.
 But, with the right set of directions, you’ll move closer to the where you want to be in no time.
-At W2 Communications, we’re constantly helping young professionals grow as they make the “journey” here.
+At W2 Communications, we’re constantly helping young professionals grow as they make the “journey” here with our PR job advice.
 If you’d like to find out more, then please contact us.

 Lauren Jones is an Account Executive for W2 Communications.